Wednesday, 22 December 2010

 "Generational Gap: It is interesting that students as young as 5 and 6 see the moral issues of plagiarism in this capacity but, according to research of college students, many seem to lose that moral qualm with plagiarism later on.
 Could this be a shift in thinking over generations or do many students lose that view over time?"

-Plus, a recent (August 1st, 2010) New York Times article (cited in a blog post at Plagiarism Today) pointed out there is a problem with plagiarism at Universities and Colleges, and that it is wide spread.
-So, this does raise the question, if children as young as 5 know copying is wrong, how come students in their late-teens and early 20s think it is OK?
-When, where and why does this shift happen?
+Plus, a recent (August 1st, 2010) New York Times article (cited in a blog post at Plagiarism Today) pointed out there is a problem with plagiarism at Universities and Colleges and that it is widespread.
+So, this does raise the question: If children as young as 5 know copying is wrong, how come students in their late teens and early 20s think it is OK?
+When, where, and why does this shift happen?

 1. Time